matsim-vsp/bimodal-contact-reductions/readme.md

-This is the repository for the 2025 study ``Trimodal Contact Reductions and the Persistence of Social Homophily during the COVID-19 pandemic''.
+This is the repository for the 2025 study ``Bimodal Contact Reductions and Social Homophily during the COVID-19 pandemic: an analysis''.

 The repository contains all material to reproduce the analysis.
 The survey in the original German is available on [OSF](https://osf.io/rtjzu), as is the anonymized data ([OSF](https://osf.io/7vzgd/))